I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ni-gnssdriver-ioctl-gnss-config-supl-cert.md

 <p>The GNSS driver needs to pass this certificate information to the SUPL component which should use the certificate to set up secure connection with H-SLP.</p>

-<p>For GNSS DDI version 2 and later:</p>

-<p>The GNSS driver must support receiving multiple calls of the <b>IOCTL_GNSS_CONFIG_SUPL_CERT</b>.
-The GNSS adapter will call this IOCTL multiple times, each time to inject a different root certificate.
-Different root certificates are identified by having a different <b>SuplCertName</b>, which provides the name of the certificate being injected.</p>

-<p>If the name is the same as a previously configured certificate, then the certificate will be replaced.</p>

-<p>If the name is different from certificate, then the new certificate will be added.</p>

-<p>If a certificate with the same name as an existing certificate is injected again, the GNSS driver should overwrite the previous certificate with the same name.</p>

-<p>The driver sets one of the following NTSTATUS values to indicate result.</p>

-<p>STATUS_SUCCESS, when the driver processes the SUPL certificate information successfully.
-If the IOCTL tries to delete or purge certificates that don’t exist, it still returns STATUS_SUCCESS.</p>

-<p>Failed, when the driver does not process the SUPL certificate information successfully.</p>

-<p>Ignored, when the driver ignores the SUPL certificate information.</p>

-<p>For GNSS DDI version 1:</p>

-<p>The GNSS adapter does not  need to do anything special.</p>

-<p>For GNSS DDI version 2 and later:</p>

-<p>The GNSS adapter will only refer to certificates by name.
-It will be up to the GNSS driver to map the certificate names internally to any other representation or reference to the certificates, if needed.</p>

-<p>The GNSS adapter will do a full purge or all previously injected certificates if needed before injecting a new set.</p>

-<p>The GNSS driver needs to pass this certificate information to the SUPL component which should use the certificate to set up secure connection with H-SLP.</p>

-<p>For GNSS DDI version 2 and later:</p>

-<p>The GNSS driver must support receiving multiple calls of the <b>IOCTL_GNSS_CONFIG_SUPL_CERT</b>.
-The GNSS adapter will call this IOCTL multiple times, each time to inject a different root certificate.
-Different root certificates are identified by having a different <b>SuplCertName</b>, which provides the name of the certificate being injected.</p>

-<p>If the name is the same as a previously configured certificate, then the certificate will be replaced.</p>

-<p>If the name is different from certificate, then the new certificate will be added.</p>

-<p>If a certificate with the same name as an existing certificate is injected again, the GNSS driver should overwrite the previous certificate with the same name.</p>

-<p>The driver sets one of the following NTSTATUS values to indicate result.</p>

-<p>STATUS_SUCCESS, when the driver processes the SUPL certificate information successfully.
-If the IOCTL tries to delete or purge certificates that don’t exist, it still returns STATUS_SUCCESS.</p>

-<p>Failed, when the driver does not process the SUPL certificate information successfully.</p>

-<p>Ignored, when the driver ignores the SUPL certificate information.</p>

-<p>For GNSS DDI version 1:</p>

-<p>The GNSS adapter does not  need to do anything special.</p>

-<p>For GNSS DDI version 2 and later:</p>

-<p>The GNSS adapter will only refer to certificates by name.
-It will be up to the GNSS driver to map the certificate names internally to any other representation or reference to the certificates, if needed.</p>

-<p>The GNSS adapter will do a full purge or all previously injected certificates if needed before injecting a new set.</p>

-<p>The GNSS driver needs to pass this certificate information to the SUPL component which should use the certificate to set up secure connection with H-SLP.</p>

-<p>For GNSS DDI version 2 and later:</p>

-<p>The GNSS driver must support receiving multiple calls of the <b>IOCTL_GNSS_CONFIG_SUPL_CERT</b>.
-The GNSS adapter will call this IOCTL multiple times, each time to inject a different root certificate.
-Different root certificates are identified by having a different <b>SuplCertName</b>, which provides the name of the certificate being injected.</p>

-<p>If the name is the same as a previously configured certificate, then the certificate will be replaced.</p>

-<p>If the name is different from certificate, then the new certificate will be added.</p>

-<p>If a certificate with the same name as an existing certificate is injected again, the GNSS driver should overwrite the previous certificate with the same name.</p>

-<p>The driver sets one of the following NTSTATUS values to indicate result.</p>

-<p>STATUS_SUCCESS, when the driver processes the SUPL certificate information successfully.
-If the IOCTL tries to delete or purge certificates that don’t exist, it still returns STATUS_SUCCESS.</p>

-<p>Failed, when the driver does not process the SUPL certificate information successfully.</p>

-<p>Ignored, when the driver ignores the SUPL certificate information.</p>

-<p>For GNSS DDI version 1:</p>

-<p>The GNSS adapter does not  need to do anything special.</p>

-<p>For GNSS DDI version 2 and later:</p>

-<p>The GNSS adapter will only refer to certificates by name.
-It will be up to the GNSS driver to map the certificate names internally to any other representation or reference to the certificates, if needed.</p>

-<p>The GNSS adapter will do a full purge or all previously injected certificates if needed before injecting a new set.</p>

-<p>The GNSS driver needs to pass this certificate information to the SUPL component which should use the certificate to set up secure connection with H-SLP.</p>

-<p>For GNSS DDI version 2 and later:</p>

-<p>The GNSS driver must support receiving multiple calls of the <b>IOCTL_GNSS_CONFIG_SUPL_CERT</b>.
-The GNSS adapter will call this IOCTL multiple times, each time to inject a different root certificate.
-Different root certificates are identified by having a different <b>SuplCertName</b>, which provides the name of the certificate being injected.</p>

-<p>If the name is the same as a previously configured certificate, then the certificate will be replaced.</p>

-<p>If the name is different from certificate, then the new certificate will be added.</p>

-<p>If a certificate with the same name as an existing certificate is injected again, the GNSS driver should overwrite the previous certificate with the same name.</p>

-<p>The driver sets one of the following NTSTATUS values to indicate result.</p>

-<p>STATUS_SUCCESS, when the driver processes the SUPL certificate information successfully.
-If the IOCTL tries to delete or purge certificates that don’t exist, it still returns STATUS_SUCCESS.</p>

-<p>Failed, when the driver does not process the SUPL certificate information successfully.</p>

-<p>Ignored, when the driver ignores the SUPL certificate information.</p>

-<p>For GNSS DDI version 1:</p>

-<p>The GNSS adapter does not  need to do anything special.</p>

-<p>For GNSS DDI version 2 and later:</p>

-<p>The GNSS adapter will only refer to certificates by name.
-It will be up to the GNSS driver to map the certificate names internally to any other representation or reference to the certificates, if needed.</p>

-<p>The GNSS adapter will do a full purge or all previously injected certificates if needed before injecting a new set.</p>

-<p>The GNSS driver needs to pass this certificate information to the SUPL component which should use the certificate to set up secure connection with H-SLP.</p>

-<p>For GNSS DDI version 2 and later:</p>

-<p>The GNSS driver must support receiving multiple calls of the <b>IOCTL_GNSS_CONFIG_SUPL_CERT</b>.
-The GNSS adapter will call this IOCTL multiple times, each time to inject a different root certificate.
-Different root certificates are identified by having a different <b>SuplCertName</b>, which provides the name of the certificate being injected.</p>

-<p>If the name is the same as a previously configured certificate, then the certificate will be replaced.</p>

-<p>If the name is different from certificate, then the new certificate will be added.</p>

-<p>If a certificate with the same name as an existing certificate is injected again, the GNSS driver should overwrite the previous certificate with the same name.</p>

-<p>The driver sets one of the following NTSTATUS values to indicate result.</p>

-<p>STATUS_SUCCESS, when the driver processes the SUPL certificate information successfully.
-If the IOCTL tries to delete or purge certificates that don’t exist, it still returns STATUS_SUCCESS.</p>

-<p>Failed, when the driver does not process the SUPL certificate information successfully.</p>

-<p>Ignored, when the driver ignores the SUPL certificate information.</p>

-<p>For GNSS DDI version 1:</p>

-<p>The GNSS adapter does not  need to do anything special.</p>

-<p>For GNSS DDI version 2 and later:</p>

-<p>The GNSS adapter will only refer to certificates by name.
-It will be up to the GNSS driver to map the certificate names internally to any other representation or reference to the certificates, if needed.</p>

-<p>The GNSS adapter will do a full purge or all previously injected certificates if needed before injecting a new set.</p>

-<p>The GNSS driver needs to pass this certificate information to the SUPL component which should use the certificate to set up secure connection with H-SLP.</p>

-<p>For GNSS DDI version 2 and later:</p>

 <p>The GNSS driver must support receiving multiple calls of the <b>IOCTL_GNSS_CONFIG_SUPL_CERT</b>.
 The GNSS adapter will call this IOCTL multiple times, each time to inject a different root certificate.
 Different root certificates are identified by having a different <b>SuplCertName</b>, which provides the name of the certificate being injected.</p>

 <p>If the name is the same as a previously configured certificate, then the certificate will be replaced.</p>